bebraw/ssg-benchmark/README.md

 Before running any variant, make sure the content server is running.

 To see the available options, use `npm run` and then do `npm run <option>` to execute the one you want.

+## TypeScript

+TypeScript is used for the edge code (CloudFlare workers) and the setup has been derived from `wrangler init`.